 - The Low Speed Fan Control Relay.

-...But, it looks and reads more complicated that it really is.
-In this article, we'll test the most common failures, which usually means that one of the following has failed:
+In this tutorial, we'll test the most common failures, which usually means that one of the following has failed:

 - One of the two (or both) fans.